Sefaria/Sefaria-Project/sefaria/helper/crm/crm.md

 This is not currently implemented but should be implemented in the future.
 When the user changes their email, Sefaria should request that the CRM keep track of the fact that the Sefaria App User has changed their email.

 Whether or not making this request updates default emails and mailing list settings is implemented by the CRM.

+This corresponds with the `CrmConnectionManager.change_user_email` method.

 ```mermaid
 sequenceDiagram